Botfuel/botfuel-dialog/CONTRIBUTING.md

 BOTFUEL_APP_TOKEN=<new app token> BOTFUEL_APP_ID=<new app id> BOTFUEL_APP_KEY=<new app key> REPLAY=record jest ../../<new test project name>
 ```

-* Check if new files are added in the `fixtures` folder, then run this command to check if everything works correctly.
+* Make sure new files are added in the `fixtures` folder, and then run the following command to check if everything works correctly.
 Note that we change the `REPLAY` environment parameter to `replay`.

 ```shell
 BOTFUEL_APP_TOKEN=<new app token> BOTFUEL_APP_ID=<new app id> BOTFUEL_APP_KEY=<new app key> REPLAY=replay jest ../../<new test project name>